• Skip to primary navigation

 • Seasonings: fresh thyme, bay leaves, salt, and black pepper.
 If you can't find fresh thyme, you can use dried thyme instead.

 • Low-sodium vegetable broth.
-Either homemade or store-bought.
+Either homemade vegetable broth or store-bought.
 Or you can use water.

 • Olive oil or dairy-free butter, for cooking.